How old was Joshua when he entered the Promised Land?

 This means that the events recorded in the book of Numbers begin in the second year of the wilderness journey.

-Since Numbers 1:1 begins recording events in the second year of the wilderness journey, this reveals that Israel’s lack of trust resulted in 38 more years of wandering in the wilderness.
+Since Numbers 1:1 begins recording events in the second year of the wilderness journey, this reveals that Israel’s lack of trust resulted in 39 more years of wandering in the wilderness.
 It is important to note that Numbers 32:11-13 states that Israel had to wander for 40 years until all over the age of 20 died in the wilderness.
-That is, Moses told Israel that they had to wander for a total of 40 years, but 2 years of wandering had already occurred.
-That leaves 38 more years of wandering before they enter the Promised Land.
+That is, Moses told Israel that they had to wander for a total of 40 years, but one year of wandering had already occurred.
+That leaves 39 more years of wandering before they enter the Promised Land.

-This reveals that Moses would be 120 years old and Aaron was 123 years old when they entered the Promised Land.
+This reveals that Moses would be 120 years old and Aaron would be 123 years old when they entered the Promised Land.
 This agrees with Numbers 33:38-39,

 Then Aaron the priest went up to Mount Hor at the command of the Lord, and died there in the fortieth year after the sons of Israel had come from the land of Egypt, on the first day in the fifth month.
 Aaron was one hundred twenty-three years old when he died on Mount Hor.
 Numbers 33:38-39 (NASB)

-Aaron was not allowed to enter the Promised because both he and Moses sinned in the wilderness of Zin (Numbers 20, note v.
-12-13, 23-29).
-This means the book of Numbers summarizes the entire wilderness journey of 38 years.
+This helps us confirm the timeline of the wilderness wanderings and the Scriptural references.
+Aaron was not allowed to enter the Promised Land because both he and Moses sinned in the wilderness of Zin (Numbers 20:12-13, 23-29).
+This means the book of Numbers summarizes the entire wilderness journey of 39 years.
 It only records key events.

 The third verse of Deuteronomy gives us another date marker.